Adaptive Reinforcement Learning for Unobservable Random Delays: Conclusion

 \section{Conclusion}

 We introduced the interaction layer, a real-world viable POMDP framework for RL with random unobservable delays.
 Using the interaction layer, we described and implemented ACDA, a model-based algorithm that significantly outperforms state-of-the-art in delayed RL under random delay processes.
-Directions of future work include algorithms that can operate on wider areas of delay correlation and on alterations to the interaction layer to handle more complex interaction behavior.
+Directions of future work include algorithms that operate on wider areas of delay correlation and on alterations to the interaction layer to handle more complex interaction behavior.
+Examples of alterations include more control of how action packets are accepted or discarded, and optimizations to the action packet structure to reduce the amount of computation and transmitted information.